-Growth Hacking Jargon can confuse even the best marketeer.
-With new tools and systems being created and discovered every day, it’s hard to keep up.
+Growth Hacking Jargon can be confusing to even the most established marketers.
+With ideas and acronyms created and discovered every day, it can be hard to keep up with the overwhelming amount of terminology.

 1. Growth Hacking

-Growth hacking is a term used for digital marketing techniques that focus on rapid growth with the fewest expended resources.
+Starting with the most obvious, Growth hacking is a term used for digital marketing techniques that focus on rapid growing a business while using a minimal amount of resources.

-It is done through continuous experimentation and creative usage of the most suitable online marketing channels, digital tools, and strategies for the given company.
+It is done through continuous experimentation and creative usage of the most suitable online marketing channels, digital tools, and strategies for a company.

-Black Hat growth hacking includes digital SEO hacks that are against the terms of different search engines.
+Black Hat growth hacking involves using marketing and SEO techniques which breach the rules and regulations of search engines.

 - Keyword stuffing